Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 2. Topology via NN_AddDense(...) in order

-• First layer sets input size
+• First layer sets the input size

-• Last layer sets output size
+• Last layer sets the output size

-• Sizes must match: out(k-1) == in(k) → returns false otherwise
+• Sizes must match: out(k-1) == in(k) → otherwise false

 3. Optionally check NN_InputSize(h), NN_OutputSize(h)